-iNaturalist.org and the iNaturalist app are resources for anyone who has interest in finding out more about what’s out there in the natural world.
-Their database is a collection of observations of any species encountered on Earth, and is both searchable by the curious nature enthusiast and a scientist conducting legitimate research.
+iNaturalist.org and the iNaturalist app are resources for anyone who has interest in finding out more about what’s living out in the world.
+Their database is a collection of observations of any species encountered on Earth, and is both searchable by the curious nature enthusiast and a scientist conducting research.

 For a given area, a species list of every observation can be found and filtered for whatever your interests are: birds, invasive species, research-grade observations, or sightings made in the past month.
-See an excerpt from the Derway Island species list below:
+See an excerpt from the Derway Island species list below. iNaturalist not only helps you record and identify what you've seen, but can help you plan where to make your next big find!

-iNaturalist can not only help you find out what you have seen, but can help you know what to look for.
-As a “community scientist” tool, iNaturalist has become incredibly valuable for research by countless institutions.
+As a “community science” tool, iNaturalist has become incredibly valuable for research by countless institutions.
 For example, organizations like Burlington Wildways can find out where wildlife corridors are from observation maps so that we can advocate to preserve and enhance important connections between fragmented natural areas.

 Enhancing biodiversity is one of the most significant goals we can strive for to help ecosystems adapt in our changing climate.
 By using iNaturalist, you can be a part of a worldwide network of people tracking the health of natural communities while enjoying the excitement of discovery of the plethora of life on Earth!